Aditya-madwal/MailBoard/Readme.md

 ✅ **Modern Tech Stack** – Built using the latest features in **Next.js**, including app router and server components
 ✅ **Authentication-ready** – Ready for integration with **JWT**, **OAuth**, or third-party providers
 ✅ **Modular & Scalable Structure** – Clean codebase ready for production-level extensions
-✅ **Dark Mode UI** – Designed with accessibility and modern aesthetics in mind
-✅ **Auto Resource Extraction** – Automatically extracts important links, attachments, or metadata from emails when converting them into tasks
-✅ **Smart Email Categorization** – AI-driven categorization of emails for better inbox organization
+✅ **Dark Mode UI** – Designed with accessibility and modern aesthetics in mind ✅ **Auto Resource Extraction** – Automatically extracts important links from emails when converting them into tasks ✅ **Smart Email Categorization** – AI-driven categorization of emails for better inbox organization
 ✅ **AI-based Email Generation** – Drafts contextual replies or new emails based on subject and history
 ✅ **Multi-Inbox Management** – Supports connecting and managing multiple inboxes simultaneously